vanitaneja22/Patatap_Clone/README.md

 # Project-Patatap-Clone
-A simple clone Of the Patatap App.
+A simple clone of the Patatap App.